explaingit

 USE CASE 2

-Embed real-time video calls into your web or mobile app using the provided SDKs.
+Embed a video call feature into your web or mobile app using Jitsi Meet's SDK without building real-time video infrastructure from scratch.

 USE CASE 3